mal-votes/mal-votes.github.io/index.md

 * **Prop 20: NO** Longer prison sentences.
 NOPE.
 * **Prop 21: YES** Yar: "Legalize rent control."
 * **Prop 22: NO** Yar: "Uber, Lyft & Doordash just want to keep exploiting their workers."
 They got MADD's endorsement (been seeing commercials from MADD on YouTube), which sucks for us.
 But NO.
 * **Prop 23: NO** Yar: "I'm loathe to side with bosses over unions, but must accept that in this case, the prop is a bullshit sideshow which would be bad for patients. [source](https://www.rsnhope.org/rsn-blog/no-pro-23/) [2](https://www.nytimes.com/2019/08/02/health/kidney-dialysis-kickbacks.html) [3](https://www.cmadocs.org/newsroom/news/view/ArticleId/38532/CMA-Board-of-Trustees-votes-to-oppose-dialysis-ballot-initiative)" We also have friends in California on Dialysis who also say emphatically NO. Even an ex-SEIU member (the main union pro-23).
+Also it's essentially the same as Prop 8 from 2018 that we already voted no on.
 * **Prop 24: NO** Yar: "Pretends to be pro-privacy, but waters down privacy laws."
 * **Prop 25: YES** Gets rid of money bail, which may be a great improvement.
 But assessment system may suck, and we don't know yet.

-#### Alameda County
+### Alameda County
 * **Measure V: YES** I always vote for higher taxes.
-* **Measure W: YES** I alwyas vote for higher taxes.
+* **Measure W: YES** I always vote for higher taxes.

-#### Berkeley
+### Berkeley
 -  Some are multi-choice or ranked choice.
 Full slate for each is recommended, but if we really feel like there is no choice, only vote in order for the ones we really want.
 Doubling votes (in e.g. 1st then 2nd) doesn't affect the voting in any way, so if you only have one candidate you like, vote for them first and leave the other columns blank.
 How [Ranked Choice Voting Works](https://www.acgov.org/rov/rcv/faq.htm).
 -  **Measure FF: YES** East Bay for Everyone. $0.10/sq foot tax for improvements to fund emergency services $8.5M/year.
 -  **Measure GG: YES** East Bay for Everyone and Sierra Club.
 Tax on rideshare services to fund Berkeley municipal services.